dav1dchang/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+Document object model, it's used to interface with HTML documents directly.

 2. What is an event?

+It is an instance when a user interacts with the program/page/system.

 3. What is an event listener?

+It's a function that executes upon a specific event it is targetting triggering,

 4. Why would we convert a NodeList into an Array?

+Perhaps you want to use array methods on the NodeList.

 5. What is a component?

+It's pretty much a reusable constructor that you can utilize to create custom elements.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.